Continuous-wave radar

-Continuous-wave radar (CW radar) is a type of radar system where a known stable frequency continuous wave radio energy is transmitted and then received from any reflecting objects.
+Continuous-wave radar (CW radar) is a type of radar system in which radio energy of a known stable frequency is transmitted continuously and then received from any reflecting objects.
 Individual objects can be detected using the Doppler effect, which causes the received signal to have a different frequency from the transmitted signal, allowing it to be detected by filtering out the transmitted frequency.

-Doppler-analysis of radar returns can allow the filtering out of slow or non-moving objects, thus offering immunity to interference from large stationary objects and slow-moving clutter.
+Doppler analysis of radar returns can allow the filtering out of slow or non-moving objects, thus offering immunity to interference from large stationary objects and slow-moving clutter.
 This makes it particularly useful for looking for objects against a background reflector, for instance, allowing a high-flying aircraft to look for aircraft flying at low altitudes against the background of the surface.
 Because the very strong reflection off the surface can be filtered out, the much smaller reflection from a target can still be seen.

 CW radar systems are used at both ends of the range spectrum.